 I imagine a lush and green garden and what I will grow in it.
 This has been especially fun as I've been planning my new gardens here on our new property.
-I'll cozy up with a seed catalog from one of my favorite seed companies (check out where I like to buy my heirloom seeds here) with all the excitement of a kid on Christmas Eve.
+I'll cozy up with a seed catalog from one of my favorite seed companies with all the excitement of a kid on Christmas Eve.

 One of the most requested videos on my YouTube channel, Roots and Refuge Farm, is people asking for my MUST grow list.

 I know that buying seeds can feel daunting and a little overwhelming for some.
 I mean, how do you choose from 120 tomato varieties?
 So I hope that I can help you choose seeds that you will enjoy and be successful with.

 Below is my most up-to-date seed list, but I'll also share an older list below in case you'd like to watch them both!

 Now without further ado, from me to you, here are my top picks and why.

 Let’s talk tomatoes.
 Everyone knows that they are my favorite things to grow (and eat).
 Last year I grew about 69 tomato varieties.
 I start a whole bunch every year.
 The ones that aren’t our favorites fall off the list and we try different ones.

 But the tried and true favs, we grow again and again.